-Back in March—what feels like years ago, but, we’re told, was only a few months ago—Time Out changed its name to Time In as people all over the world were suddenly asked to stay indoors.
-Things are still far from normal, but we’re taking baby steps toward getting back to some of the things we love about L.A. while still staying safe—for both ourselves and each other.
-But it’s becoming clear that social distancing in some form will be with us for the long run—and that spells danger for the places that make city life worth living.
+Back in March—what feels like years ago, but, we’re told, was only months ago—Time Out changed its name to Time In as people all over the world were suddenly asked to stay indoors.
+Both here in L.A. and around the world, we seem to be stuck in a cycle of reopenings and, unfortunately, some reclosures.
+Basically, it’s becoming clear that social distancing in some form will be with us for the long run, and that spells danger for the places that make city life worth living.

 Our editors have been seeking out the best of city life since 1968, when Time Out launched in London.
 We know that our cities are nothing without their restaurants, cafés, bars, theaters, music venues, nightclubs, movie theaters, art galleries—and all the other local, independently run places where people come together to eat, drink, laugh, think, create, cut loose and fall in love.

-And finally, to the businesses going through a tough time right now: know that we’re with you, and when you return, we’ll be first in line.
+And finally, to the businesses going through a tough time right now: know that we’re with you.
+We’ll do this together.

 Editor, Time Out Los Angeles